 And so, the journey began.
 And a journey it is.
 From it being a fictional book with animal messages into a book about my life so far.
 On how I had been building walls in my life, and how much effort it took to break those down again.
 On how every story is worth telling, and every life worth living.
 Even if you are the “middle” child or the bystander.
 It was intense to write, as I am going through my life, and while writing I am identifying all kinds of patterns and beliefs I built up and took on over the years.
 Some of them, not even mine.

 I am so happy to be on this journey.
 When I sit down at the computer, the writing seems to be guided, I just type and type.
 My favourite music on, a nice mug of warm tea, and I am in my zone of happy.

-My first book, Around My World with 80 Spirit Animals is due somewhere in the first half of 2018, and I can’t wait to share this baby with you.
-I know this book needs to be born first, and there are a lot more books that want to follow, but this one will be like my firstborn.
-And that at 48 🙂 Who knew.
+My first book, Around My World with Spirit Animals is due somewhere in the first half of 202, and I can’t wait to share this baby with you.
+As my circumstances and ideas have changed since I started writing, this might become the only book that will ever get published, but you never know.
+I will never say never again.

 My good friend Grace Innemee will take care of the illustrations in the book, capturing the souls of the animals 🙂